By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1098|Pages: 2|6 min read

-Although affirmative action is meant to foster diversity and tolerance at the work place or other institution, it does not necessarily improve tolerance and diversity on individual members of the community.
-I firmly believe that affirmative action has been overtaken by time and thus should be banned and replaced by laws and regulations that promote equal opportunity sharing and individual competition to get positions or admissions to social, economic and political institutions.
+Although affirmative action aims to foster diversity and tolerance, it does not necessarily enhance these values on an individual level.
+Therefore, it may be time to replace affirmative action with laws and regulations that promote equal opportunity sharing and individual competition for positions or admissions in social, economic, and political institutions.

 Browse our vast selection of original essay samples, each expertly formatted and styled